Joseph Moore is an artist who lives and works in New York. His conceptually based

 his M.F.A. from Bennington College.

-- I will be speaking at Ubiquity: Photography's Multitudes a symposium at The Humanities Center, Univesity of Rochester on the 27th of April.
+- I spoke at Ubiquity: Photography's Multitudes a symposium at The Humanities Center, Univesity of Rochester on the 27th of April.

 - The first issue of Depot Magazine (print & online) features writing from my project Meaning in Mistakes.

-- Work from the video series Oversight/The Animals is included in the show Land and Time at Atlas Studios.
+- Work from the video series Oversight/The Animals was included in the show Land and Time at Atlas Studios.
 Curated by Tal Beery and Eric Heist.